 - For routine and non-urgent emergency services you can call the local tourist office listed on our web site and get phone numbers to police departments, transportation companies, hospitals, and so on.
 To contact the emergency services in any EU country, dial 112

 - Stay sober.
 Although you will likely find the drinking laws in Spain and France to be less restrictive than those back home, you are urged to be moderate in your consumption of alcohol.
 To incapacitate yourself with strong drink is to make yourself vulnerable to mischance.
 Inebriation weakens your judgment, your self-protective inhibitions, and your observational abilities.

 - If you are fearful or confused about anything, share your concerns with the director of your program or a FORSPRO program employee.

-For additional Crisis Management and Safety information, click below:
+For additional safety information, click below: